Written school exams

 - Candidates who arrive within half an hour after the examination has begun, may contact the responsible exam invigilator (inspector) in order to be accepted into the room, and may be allowed to take the exam.
 If more than half an hour has passed, the candidate must apply to an examination officer (Dept. of Academic Affairs), who decides whether the candidate can take the exam.
 If the candidate is given access to the exam, no additional time will be granted to compensate for the late arrival.

-The use of examination support material is permitted on some written exams.
+The use of examination support material is permitted on some written school exams.
 Please confer the top of the course description to see if this applies to your exam.

 Confer the overview of allowed support material to see if you need to bring support material yourself.
 In courses where Bibles are allowed, New Revised Standard Version (NRSV) bibles will be available at the exam location.
 Remember to bring your library card if you need to borrow support material from the library.